 In addition to native authentication, the single server service supports Azure Active Directory authentication.
 Azure AD authentication is a mechanism of connecting to the PostgreSQL servers using identities defined and managed in Azure AD.
 With Azure AD authentication, you can manage database user identities and other Azure services in a central location, which simplifies and centralizes access control.

 Audit logging (in preview) is available to track all database level activity.

-The single server service is complaint with all the industry-leading certifications like FedRAMP, HIPAA, PCI DSS.
+The single server service is compliant with all the industry-leading certifications like FedRAMP, HIPAA, PCI DSS.
 Visit the Azure Trust Center for information about Azure's platform security.

 For more information about Azure Database for PostgreSQL security features, see the security overview.